How To Clean Your Gas Grill

-Part of the fun of grilling is that there are fewer pots and pans to wash than stovetop cooking, right?
-Well, while you generally don't have to scrub down your gas grill to shiny perfection after each use, you should give it a deep clean once in a while to make sure it runs safely and efficiently.
-Here's how!
+Oh, and one quick note: While you generally don’t have to scrub down your gas grill to shiny perfection after each use, you should give it a deep clean once in a while to make sure it runs safely and efficiently.
+So keep this page bookmarked in case you need to refer back to it throughout the summer.

 “A clean grill is a well-functioning, well-performing grill,” says cookbook author and grilling expert Diane Morgan.
 “Follow the manufacturer’s instructions for cleaning the grill annually or semiannually (depending on how much you grill).”

 You don’t want any unsafe buildup of grease in your grill, and you want to make sure that the gas can flow easily through the ports.
 You do not want any scary flareups or strange smells coming from their grill!

 If you don’t have the original cleaning instructions that came with your grill, just follow our steps here!